-Now, before we get into the basics of how you can watch 'The First 9½ Weeks' right now, here are some important things to know about the Barnholtz Entertainment, The Carousel Picture Company, Lions Gate Films, Centurion drama flick.
+Now, before we get into the key details of how you can watch 'The First 9½ Weeks' right now, here are some important points about the Barnholtz Entertainment, The Carousel Picture Company, Lions Gate Films, Centurion drama flick.
 The First 9½ Weeks starring Paul Mercurio, Clara Bellar, Malcolm McDowell, Frederic Forrest has a R rating, a runtime of about 1 hr 40 min.
 The release date of the movie is November 3rd, 1998.
-The movie received a user score of 42/100 on TMDb, which comes from reviews from 14 real users.
+The movie received a user score of 42/100 on TMDb, which is based on reviews from 14 real users.

-Wondering what this story is all about?
+Curious about the story behind it?
 Here's the plot: "An investment banker travels to Louisiana to snag the account of an eccentric millionaire but gets involved with his lusty wife, Mardi Gras, and (possibly) a satanic cult.
 The events in and around New Orleans change him forever and give a new slant on The American Dream."

-Curious where to watch 'The First 9½ Weeks' on your favorite screen?
-Hunting down a streaming service to buy, rent, download, or watch the Alex Wright-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Thinking of starting 'The First 9½ Weeks' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or view the Alex Wright-directed movie via subscription can be a huge pain, so we here at Moviefone want to do the work for you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The First 9½ Weeks' on each platform when they are available.
-'The First 9½ Weeks' is currently available to rent, purchase, or stream via subscription on Prime Video, Fandango At Home, Apple TV, Microsoft Store, Google Play Movies, and YouTube in the US.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'The First 9½ Weeks' on each platform when they are available.
+'The First 9½ Weeks' is currently available to rent, purchase, or stream via subscription on Prime Video, and Prime Video in the US.

 'The First 9½ Weeks' Release Dates